csinva/csinva.github.io/_notes/neuro/brain_basics.md

   - brain stem
     - midbrain (has superior colliculus), pons, medulla

+# numbers

+- human brain
+  - 86 bil total
+  - 16 bil in cortex - largest of anything (proportionally)
+  - 15 tril synapses
+  - 1 glial cell : 1 neuron
+  - cooking allowed us to meet the energy requirements for this

 # whole brain

 - *Cerebrum* - The cerebrum is the largest portion of the brain, and contains tools which are responsible for most of the brain's function.
 It is divided into four sections: